pacak/bpaf/README.md

 ## More examples

-You can find a bunch more examples here: <https://github.com/pacak/bpaf/tree/master/examples>
+You can find a more examples here: <https://github.com/pacak/bpaf/tree/master/examples>

 They’re usually documented or at least contain an explanation to important bits and you can see how they work by cloning the repo and running